ChiefNyB/KogRob-EtoE-NN-Driving/README.md

 Dependencies (beyond ROS2 and Gazebo):
-- MOGI turtlebot3 repositories
+- MOGI TurtleBot3 repositories
 - Python3
-- Some python packages (see later)
+- Some python packages:
+    - cv_bridge
+    - rclpy
+    - sensor_msgs
 - ROS2 joystick interface package

 You can add these with cloning the following repositories into the src folder of the workspace: